bostongolang/golang-lab-chat/lessons/05-handle-joins.md

   `joins` channel!

   1. In `ChatRoom.ListenForMessages`, implement the following
-      * :star2: Create a `for/select` loop
-      * :star2: Ensure this loop runs in a goroutine.
+      * :star2: Create a `for/select` loop, and ensure this loop runs in a goroutine.
       * :star2: In the loop, receive a `ChatUser` object on the `cr.joins` channel.
 Store it in the `users` map by its username.

     [Stuck on any of the steps above?
 Ask your TA, or see the solution!](code/05-handle-joins/chat.go)